Group raises funds to bail women out of jail before Mother's Day

 "It's a really inequitable system, that really impacts disproportionately communities of color and poor communities that are over-policed," said organizer Candace McKinley.
 "They have more contact with the police and policing and so they are more likely to be in a situation where they'll have to deal with cash bail."

 Latisha Smith, the mother of a 10-year-old boy, recently spent 3 months in jail.
-Court records show she is awaiting trial on a DUI charge.
+Court records show she is awaiting trial on a misdemeanor.
 She couldn't come up with 10 percent of $5600 required for release.

 "I have a son.
 I still have to maintain a home, bills and just because I had a situation doesn't mean I should have to sit for $560 that I couldn't afford at the time," she said.